HeathNYU/Platoon-Source-SDK-Base-2013-Multiplayer-Mod/README.md

 Hi, I’m @HeathNYU, and welcome to my GitHub repository.

-Rhis repository has the following contents:
+This repository has the following contents:

 Project Showcase:
 1. Minecraft Inventory System Replica in Java